kyren/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

 and are (very rightly) reminding me that I haven't posted this yet, so rather than delay any further I'm going to give you the very lightly edited text version of the talk that I made.
 Keep in mind this was before I realized I would NEVER fit this into 30 minutes :).
+This is written in a very informal, conversational style because this was intended as the source material for my talk.

 Without further ado...